ibm-cloud-docs/log-analysis/service_plans.md

-## LogDNA features that are not available with {{site.data.keyword.la_full_notm}} service plans
+## Logging features that are not available with {{site.data.keyword.la_full_notm}} service plans
 {: #svcplan_exc_features}

-The following LogDNA features are not available:
+The following logging features are not available:
 * Sharing a line